git/git.github.io/rev_news/drafts/edition-24.md

 		* Johannes Schindelin remarked that offloading such issues to tools like Gerrit looks suboptimal.

-		* The topic was concluded with a short disucssion on git bisect with submodules.
+		* The topic was concluded with a short discussion on git bisect with submodules.

-	* Jacob Vosmaer presented the Gitlab solution for Gitaly, aka „Git RPC“.
+	* Jacob Vosmaer presented the GitLab solution for Gitaly, aka „Git RPC“.

-		* Gitlab tries to get away from NFS, and would like to see a LRU disk cache, as the NFS cache not good enough for heavy use.
+		* GitLab tries to get away from NFS, and would like to see a LRU disk cache, as the NFS cache not good enough for heavy use.

-		* The question is how far only Gitlab is affected (vs. the general community).
+		* The question is how far only GitLab is affected (vs. the general community).

 		* Use case example are bad refs and storing diffs.